-Alumni Association membership is available to any CPA class graduate and of the Gwinnett Police Department CPA program who wants to stay involved and continue their education and relationships with fellow academy alumni and officers.
+Alumni Association membership is available to any graduate of the Gwinnett County Police Department Citizen's Police Academy program who wants to stay involved and continue their education and relationships with fellow academy alumni and officers.
 We encourage you to join and grow from the experience of being a part of the CPAAAG team!

 What is the Citizens Police Academy?

 The CPA is designed to educate citizens of Gwinnett about their police department and how officers enforce local and state laws.
 The goal of the CPA is to create and develop a growing nucleus of responsible, well informed citizens, who have the potential to influence public opinion concerning police practices and the delivery of services.

 Participants in the CPA come from all walks of life; recent college graduates to senior citizens, novelists to IRS investigators to computer analysts.

 Have you ever asked yourself one or more of these questions?